Get notified of page updates

 During surgery, the uterus and cervix (hysterectomy) and often both and ovaries are removed.
 Sparing the ovaries may be safe for some I, premenopausal patients.
 Surgery may also include removal of to check for cancer cells.
 Many endometrial cancer patients may be able to have minimally invasive surgery, which uses small incisions and an instrument called a laparoscope to remove the cancer.

-In the case of cancers that have spread into surrounding tissue, the surgeon may not be able to remove all of the cancer.
+In the case of cancers that have spread into surrounding tissue, the surgeon may not be able to remove all the cancer with hysterectomy alone.
 In this case, they may do debulking surgery to remove as much of the cancer as is safely possible.
 Debulking surgery may be followed by one or more of the treatments listed below.

 Radiation therapy